Contact Mr. Jerry Wright Director, Research Administration Santa Clara Valley Medical Center

 4 Minimal Prompting - Able to write simple words, occasional phrases to express ideas.
 Spelling errors and reduced legibility are evident.

-3 Moderate Prompting - Able to write name (cueing may be
+3 Moderate Prompting - Able to write name (cueing may be required) and some familiar words.
+Legibility is poor.

 2 Maximal Prompting - Able to write some letters spontaneously.
 Able to trace or copy letters and numbers.